AnthonyWhitakerJr/firebase-library/README.md

-# firebase-library
+# Firebase Library
-A simple application demonstrating using Firebase in a multi-user, offline compatible environment.
+A simple application demonstrating Firebase in a multi-user, offline compatible environment.